alin5647/fortuneMirror/README.md

     </div>
 </div>
 ```
-In this case, you will want to change src of BOTH image links.
+In this case, you will want to change image link (src) of BOTH image links.
 </details>